Bamiyemiasulewon/TimeLock-wallet/README.md

 # TimeLock-wallet

 **The TimeLock Smart Contract** : is an Ethereum-based contract designed to securely hold Ether (ETH) for a predetermined lock period.
 It offers a straightforward way for users to deposit ETH, which then becomes withdrawable only after a specified amount of time has passed.
-This contract is ideal for scenarios requiring time-bound access to funds, such as vesting schedules, savings plans, or simple trust mechanisms
+This contract is ideal for scenarios requiring time-bound access to funds, such as vesting schedules, savings plans, or simple trust mechanisms.

 **Features**